 In order to meet these goals we are:

-- Using the U.S. Web Design Standards components and visual design as a foundation.
-Read more about how we're applying the Standards in our GitHub Wiki.
+- Using the U.S. Web Design System (USWDS) components and visual design as a foundation.

 - Reducing the overall footprint of websites by writing scalable CSS.